Location

 SUMMARY

 The research interests of Tina J. Hieken, M.D., are diverse and include translational and clinical investigations focused on breast cancer and melanoma.
-Dr. Hieken's research interests include investigating the relationship between the microbiome of breast tissue and other body niches with the immune microenvironment, as well as translational and clinical investigations of novel therapies, approaches and technologies to improve cancer outcomes for patients with breast cancer and melanoma.
+Dr. Hieken investigates the relationship between the microbiome and the immune system and immunotherapy.
+She also studies translational and clinical investigations of new therapies, approaches and technologies to personalize cancer care and improve patient outcomes.

 Focus areas

-• Understanding the role of the microbiome; particularly the microbiome of body tissues and its interaction with the immune system, cancer risk, disease progression and treatment response
+• Microbiome-immune-cancer interactions.
+Dr. Hieken's research includes understanding the role of the microbiome and its interaction with the immune system, cancer risk, disease progression and treatment response.

 Significance to patient care